 BA Teaching Qualification for Further Education (TQFE) - pre-service

 Do you want to be a lecturer in further education?
-We’re one of just two Scottish Universities endorsed by the Scottish Government to offer the Teaching Qualification in Further Education.
+We’re one of just three Scottish Universities endorsed by the Scottish Government to offer a Teaching Qualification in Further Education.
 This course is available to students domiciled in Scotland.

 - Duration 9 months